 In 2013, Nina Davuluri, Miss New York, showed up at Miss America, not only was a dancer – but as an Indian dancer garbed in an exotic Indian costume and bangles.
 Her “classical Bollywood fusion dance” to Naacho Re from the movie “Jai Ho” utterly captivated the audience and judges alike.
 No one could take their eyes off her – and she walked with the Miss America title.

-Which brings up the other Miss America who performed an exotic dance – Kaye Lani Rae Rafko, Miss America 1988, who won her title performing a Polynesian-Tahitian dance while clad in a sexy bustier, grass skirt, and towering headdress with poi balls and grass pompoms.
+Which brings up the other Miss America who performed an exotic dance – Kaye Lani Rae Rafko, Miss America 1988, who won her title performing a Polynesian-Tahitian dance while clad in a grass skirt and towering headdress with poi balls and grass pompoms.
 There was simply no way she could get lost in the crowd.
 She was memorable because her dancing was so completely different from anything ever seen at Miss America.

 Find a unique niche in dance and you may up your chances.
 Here are a few more ideas: